jungparc/Container-Container-Service/zh/user-guide.md

 > Each container is provided with 20 GB of ephemeral storage.
 If you exceed the provided usage, the container is restarted and the ephemeral storage is reset.

 > [Note]
-> The file and confidential data use the information from when the template was created.
+> The Configmaps and secrets use the information from when the template was created.
 If the original file or secret data is modified, the information in the already created template is not affected.
 > Files are only accessible to the project Object Storage within the same organization.
 > Confidential data utilizes Secure Key Manager in the same project.
 To use confidential data, you must first enable the Secure Key Manager service.

+> [Note]
+> Init containers can only use TCP, UDP protocols.
+> Init containers cannot use lifecycle hooks, health checks.
+> Init containers are not included in load balancers.

 ### Retrieve Template

 You can retrieve Templates you created on **Template** tab of page **Container > NHN Container Service (NCS)**.
-List of Templates displays the total of Container resources.
+List of Templates displays the number of workloads in use, the latest template version, and the number of template versions.

 #### Basic Information